tk3369/react-tic-tac-toe/README.md

+# Tic Tae Toe with React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Then, I followed the [tutorial](https://reactjs.org/tutorial/tutorial.html).

+Towards the end, some code are written slightly differently e.g. the `calcualteWinner` function is coded with a functional programming style.

 ## Available Scripts